Frequently Asked Questions – How RTN is Responding to COVID-19 Pandemic

-Branches are not open on Saturdays but the drive-up teller windows at our Dorchester and Marlborough branches will be open Saturdays from March 28 through April 25.
+Branches are not open on Saturdays but the drive-up teller windows at our Dorchester and Marlborough branches will be open Saturdays through May 30.
 The Dorchester drive-up window is open 9 am to 1 pm and Marlborough drive-up is open 8:30 am to 12 noon.

 Our branch appointment hours have changed as follows:

 - Amesbury and Waltham: 8 am to 4 pm

 - Brookline, Danvers, Dorchester, Marlborough and Tewksbury: 8:30 am to 4 pm